 How to Buy a Domain Name

-Domain names are purchased and registered with services called registrars.
+Domain names are purchased and registered with services called domain registrars.
 All registrars are accredited by ICANN (Internet Corporation for Assigned Names and Numbers); a non-profit institution responsible for managing the directory of web addresses.

 The line between dedicated registrars who deal only with domain names and web hosting companies is a little blurry.
 Registrars have the perfect platform on which to offer web hosting services to help them make a profit, and web hosts like to offer domain name management for their clients.
 Since some level of web hosting is necessary to get your page online, dedicated registrars are increasingly rare.